CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Introduction

-To overcome these drawbacks, our paper presents \emph{CarbonScaler}, a new approach that exploits the \emph{resource elasticity} of cloud workloads to dynamically vary the amount of resources allocated to applications in response to fluctuations in the carbon cost\footnote{The terms carbon intensity and carbon cost of electricity are used interchangeably.} of their energy supply.
-Our ``carbon scaling'' approach is analogous to cloud autoscaling, where the number of servers allocated to a cloud application is varied dynamically over time~\cite{aws-autoscaling}.
-However, while cloud autoscalers generally respond to variations in applications' workload demand, often for request-based services, our carbon scaler responds to the carbon dynamics of electricity.
-In essence, our ``carbon scaler'' scales up the servers allocated to an application when the carbon cost is low and gracefully scales them down when the cost increases.
+To overcome these drawbacks, we present \systemName, a new approach that exploits the \emph{resource elasticity} of cloud workloads to dynamically vary the amount of resources allocated to applications in response to fluctuations in the carbon cost\footnote{We use the terms carbon intensity and carbon cost of electricity interchangeably.} of their energy supply.
+Our ``carbon scaling'' approach is analogous to cloud autoscaling, where the number of servers allocated to a cloud application varies dynamically over time~\cite{aws-autoscaling}.
+However, while cloud autoscalers generally respond to variations in applications' workload demand, often for request-based services, our ``carbon scaling'' approach responds to the carbon dynamics of electricity.
+In essence, carbon scaling scales up the servers allocated to an application when the carbon cost is low and gracefully scales them down when the cost increases.
 In contrast to the static allocation of suspend-resume approaches, carbon scaling enables faster progress during low carbon periods, which can potentially eliminate delays in job completion times while also reducing carbon emissions.

-Designing a cloud carbon scaler requires addressing two key design challenges: \emph{how much} to scale each application up or down and \emph{when}.
+Designing cloud carbon scaler requires addressing two key design challenges: \emph{how much} to scale each application up or down and \emph{when}.
 Since different applications exhibit different scaling characteristics with respect to the number of allocated servers, a carbon scaler must take this scaling behavior into account when determining how much to scale up each application during low carbon periods.
-For example, an embarrassingly parallel job can be opportunistically scaled up significantly without increasing its overhead (and thus decreasing its energy-efficiency), while applications that experience scaling bottlenecks should be scaled up more judiciously.
-A carbon scaler also requires knowledge of the future carbon intensity of the energy supply to determine when to perform such scaling operations.
-However, carbon forecasts are fraught with forecasting errors, similar to weather forecasts, requiring carbon scaling decisions to be robust to such errors.
+For example, an embarrassingly parallel job can opportunistically scale up significantly without increasing its overhead (thus increasing its carbon efficiency), while applications with scaling bottlenecks should scale up more judiciously.
+To maximize carbon savings, \systemName relies on its knowledge of the energy's future carbon intensity, application scalability profile, job length, and other execution constraints to compute a schedule to decide when to perform such scaling operations.
+However, carbon intensity forecasts, profile estimates, and the expected length are error-prone, requiring carbon scaling decisions to be robust to such errors.

 In designing, implementing, and evaluating \systemName, we make the following contributions.